 - Supply chain agreements: Your organization's products are probably not beginning and ending in the same place.
 To improve efficiency and communication throughout the entire production process, you can establish a product's supply chain in a manufacturing contract.
 For example, you may need to involve skills and services from various business partners in order to design, market, package, and produce your products.

 - Termination clauses: The manufacturing contract will end at some point.
 The initial contract should address what happens to things such as intellectual property and patents to ensure that the relationship between your business and its manufacturers does not come to a contentious end.
+Often, a manufacturing contract will include specific clauses assigning any and all rights to inventions, patents, copyrights, trademarks, and any other intellectual property assets, to the business and to the exclusion of the manufacturer, with additional language barring the manufacturer from retaining, copying, making use of, or otherwise disclosing the confidential trade secrets and intellectual property of the business during and in perpetuity after the existence of the contract.
 It's also useful to outline the circumstances in which the contract can be terminated, such as insolvency or a breach of the contract.

 Image via Unsplash by clayton_cardinalli